bradt/personal-site/public_html/content/plugins/google-analytics-for-wordpress/readme.txt

 The Google Analytics by Yoast plugin for WordPress allows you to track your blog easily and always stays up to date with the newest features in Google Analytics.

 > <strong>Development on GitHub</strong><br>
 > The development of Google Analytics by Yoast [takes place on GitHub](https://github.com/Yoast/google-analytics-for-wordpress).
 Bugs and pull requests are welcomed there.
-For support, please refer to the forums.
-A premium version of Google Analytics by Yoast will be available soon which will give you access to email support.
+For support, you have two options: either [buy the premium version of Google Analytics by Yoast on Yoast.com](https://yoast.com/wordpress/plugins/google-analytics/), this will give you access to our support team, or refer to the forums.

 Full list of features: